-REQUIREMENTS The organization shall: a. list all its entities included in its sustainability reporting; b. if the organization has audited consolidated financial statements or financial information filed on public record, specify the differences between the list of entities included in its financial reporting and the list included in its sustainability reporting; c. if the organization consists of multiple entities, explain the approach used for consolidating the information, including: whether the approach involves adjustments to information for minority interests; how the approach takes into account mergers, acquisitions, and disposal of entities or parts of entities; whether and how the approach differs across the disclosures in this Standard and across material topics.
-GUIDANCE Guidance to 2-2-a The entities reported under 2-2-a form the basis for reporting the disclosures in this Standard and for determining the organization's material topics.
+- a. list all its entities included in its sustainability reporting; - if the organization has audited consolidated financial statements or financial information filed on public record, specify the differences between the list of entities included in its financial reporting and the list included in its sustainability reporting; - if the organization consists of multiple entities, explain the approach used for consolidating the information, including: - i. whether the approach involves adjustments to information for minority interests; - how the approach takes into account mergers, acquisitions, and disposal of entities or parts of entities; - iii. whether and how the approach differs across the disclosures in this Standard and across material topics.

+The entities reported under 2-2-a form the basis for reporting the disclosures in this Standard and for determining the organization's material topics.

 Requirement 2-2-a includes those entities that the organization controls or has an interest in and are included in its sustainability reporting, such as subsidiaries, joint ventures, and affiliates, including minority interests.
 The organization should report information for the same group of entities as covered in its financial reporting.

 When determining its material topics, the organization should consider the impacts of additional entities with which it has business relationships that are not included in the list reported under 2-2-a.
 See section 1 in GRI 3: Material Topics 2021 for more information.

-Guidance to 2-2-a and 2-2-b If all the entities in the organization's financial reporting are also included in its susta reporting, a brief statement of this fact, including a link or reference to the list of entiti in its audited consolidated financial statements or financial information filed on publi sufficient to comply with 2-2-a and 2-2-b.
+Guidance to 2-2-a and 2-2-b

+If all the entities in the organization's financial reporting are also included in its sustainability reporting, a brief statement of this fact, including a link or reference to the list of entities included in its audited consolidated financial statements or financial information filed on public record, is sufficient to comply with 2-2-a and 2-2-b.

 The organization should separately specify any additional entities included in the sustainability reporting that are not included in its financial reporting.

-Guidance to 2-2-c A minority interest is an ownership interest in an entity that is not controlled by the parent entity.
+A minority interest is an ownership interest in an entity that is not controlled by the parent entity.